ankush91/ActivityRecognition/README.md

 # Folder Organization

 * The respective folders contain papers read and researched upon as part of the study.
-Please note that relevant citations have not been included in this repo yet and papers were a focus of academic research mostly from  <br>
+Please note that the papers were a focus of academic research and discussion and as a consequence most of the relevant citations have not yet been included in this repository.  <br>
-* The 'MyPresentations' folder is a key folder which contains presentations on some important papers which were formed a basis of significant insights and discussions as part of this study.
+* The 'MyPresentations' folder is a key folder which contains presentations on some important papers which were formed a basis of significant insights and discussions as part of my study.

 # Outcome